Aaron-Zhao123/ELEC50009/lab2/lab2.md

     Starting processor at address 0x00010224
     ```

+## Task 3: Extensions - Challenges

+Having learned to program our system, let’s make something fun.
+Change the `hello_world.c` code to light up the LEDs in a sequence.
+For example, you can light up the LEDs from left to right in a specific pattern by controlling the time to light up LED x after having light up LED x-1.
+Use the two keys (push buttons) to produce two different patterns.
+Print any related information on the terminal.
+Think how to produce a delay in lighting up the LEDs.
+You can also think how to use the slide switches and the six 7-segment display to provide more complicated set of patterns
 ## Troubleshooting

 * In Quartus, if clicking Tools > NIOS2 Software Biuld Tools has no effect (eg. no window pops up).
 This is likely because you have not installed NIOS2 Eclipse properly.
 The new version of Quartus requires a separate install of NIOS2, which you should follow this link to finish your install: https://www.intel.com/content/www/us/en/docs/programmable/683525/21-3/windows-installation.html